Board of Directors

 Andrea Zarate – (Voting Member)

 Born in 1999 in Pittsburg, CA, Andrea is the second oldest of 4 siblings of immigrant parents from Mexico.
-She is a recent graduate from Pittsburg High School and is currently attending classes at Los Medanos College to become a Nurse.
+She is a recent graduate from Pittsburg High School and is currently attending classes at Los Medanos College.
 Although she has always felt to be an outcast in both her family and society, Andrea views herself as a warrior.
 She has faced many obstacles and challenges as a young child and throughout her young adult life, which she believes could have easily brought her down; however, she preserved and along those roads of obstacles, have been introduced to many pathways leading to freedom – to be whom she is today.

 Gwen Lyons – (Voting Member)

-Gwen is a retired Legal Secretary.
+Gwen is a retired Paralegal.
 Prior to retirement, Ms. Lyons worked in this field for over 40 years.
 Working in this fast paced and quite demanding field enable Ms. Lyons to think quickly and effectively under pressure.
 In addition to dubious task, her calming personality made her clients feel at ease in stressful situations.

 These qualities accompanied with great problem-solving skills make her an asset to People Who Care Children Association.